 You may be tempted to increase your pace if your energy levels are feeling stable, but it’s a good idea to stick to your intended pace if you want to avoid hitting the wall.
 Your body relies more heavily on glycogen and less on fat as fuel when you run faster and your body can only stockpile enough glycogen for approximately 90 minutes of exercise.
 Therefore, if your pace is set too high at the start of the race, you run the risk of depleting your glycogen levels too quickly.

 Avoid Spikes in Pace

 Not only should you adhere to your intended pace at the start of the race, but you should maintain a similar pace throughout the entire marathon if you’re hoping to avoid hitting the wall.
 If you suddenly increase your pace, you will be running the risk of upsetting your energy systems and you’ll burn glycogen at a far quicker rate.
-This will also increase the production of lactate in your blood which will force you to slow down – just like a slow internet connection will slow down your enjoyment of online casino Singapore.
+This will also increase the production of lactate in your blood which will force you to slow down – just like a slow internet connection will slow down your enjoyment.

 Eat Those Carbohydrates

 You need to stockpile as much glycogen as you can ahead of the start of a race as your body can only realistically access less glycogen than what is needed to complete a 42.16 km marathon.
 The shortfall is filled by your body relying on fat as an energy source, but in order to burn fat your body needs carbohydrates.
 Therefore we suggest carbo-loading three days before the race and reducing the intensity of your training.